apache/couchdb-documentation/rfcs/006-mango-fdb.md

 \x50 Array
 \x60 Objects

 An example for a number key would be (\x30, 1).
-Just too note, Null and Boolean values won’t need to be composite keys as the type key is the value.
+Note, Null and Boolean values won’t need to be composite keys as the type key is the value.

 ### Index Limits